Current Use Program

 A 'Talking House' is a tool to help sell properties!
 This tool functions as a radio station for your house.
 Interested buyers can simply drive by and 'tune in' to your house, to listen to all the great features.
 Blue Spruce Realty is pleased to bring this tool to our clients; to help sellers find a buyer more quickly and help buyers make informed decisions!
 Call us today to learn more.

-One of the oldest snowmobiling organizations in the U.S., VAST is a non-profit, private group that includes 138 clubs statewide, with over 35,000 members combined.
+VAST is one of the oldest snowmobiling organizations in the United States.
+VAST is a non-profit, private group that includes 138 clubs statewide, with over 35,000 members combined.
 80% of snowmobile trails in VT are on privately owned land.
 Landowner permission is required to ride on private land, and in Winter only.
 Local clubs obtain landowner permission for trails on private property.
 All riders in Vermont must belong to VAST and a local club to ride trails legally in the state; called a TMA.
-There is a substantial fine for riding without one.
+There is a substantial fine for riding without being a member.
 Visit VAST for details.